LLMA-dot/Get-Clue/Security/Training/TryHackMe/LearningPaths/2023_Pre_Security.md

 What is the technical term that is given to the name of the software that users interact with?
 > Graphical User Interface

+What is the name of this Layer?
+> Presentation

+What is the main purpose that this Layer acts as?
+> Translator